The Dead Space remake has original developer on board as a consultant

 Back in January, I was invited to help guide the developers remaking a game I worked on 13 years ago.
 It’s been such a privilege to consult and advise the EA Motive team on a franchise I hold near and dear to my heart.
 Congrats to the whole team! https://t.co/Fdlmzt6aijJuly 22, 2021

 The now Principal Design Manager at Roblox also said that: “The team has been very respectful of the franchise tropes while finding ways to innovate and surprise.”
-I
+If you missed the news, it was announced yesterday during EA Play Live that the 2008 sci-fi horror game Dead Space is getting a fully-fledged remake.

-Similar to Capcom’s Resident Evil 2 and Resident Evil 3 remakes, the Dead Space remake will be given a complete makeover for next-generation consoles: PS5, Xbox Series X, Xbox Series S, and PC.
+Similar to Capcom’s Resident Evil 2 and Resident Evil 3 remakes, the Dead Space remake will be given a complete makeover for next-generation consoles: PS5, Xbox Series X, Xbox Series S only, as well as PC.
 The game is being developed by EA studio Motive, which previously released Star Wars Squadrons.
 EA has promised that the remake will also include some extras including: "an improved story, characters, gameplay mechanics and more."

 Find out what other classic horror games you may have missed in our best horror games list.